ⓘ 23 April 2026

 Impacted sites

-The below is a full list of small cell satellite sites and their locations.
+The below is a full list of Satellite Small Cell sites that require updating and their locations.
 This page will continue to be updated as we progressively update these sites.
 Once a site has been upgraded, it will no longer be impacted and will be removed from the list.

 *Squares on the map represent specific locations only.
 They do not indicate the radius of coverage or the extent of any affected area.